choochootrain/99-haskell-problems/README.md

 6. Find out whether a list is a palindrome.
 A palindrome can be read forward or backward.
 7. Flatten a nested list structure.
 8. Eliminate consecutive duplicates of list elements.
+9. Pack consecutive duplicates of list elements into sublists.
+If a list contains repeated elements they should be placed in separate sublists.